 Local municipalities are responsible for tap water filtering (assuming it doesn’t come from a well, which is generally believed to be safe to drink due to the ground’s natural filtration abilities).
-During this process, Link explains, most dirt, dust, heavy metals and microbes are removed.
+During this process, Dr. Link explains, most dirt, dust, heavy metals and microbes are removed.
 Then, most municipalities add chlorine which kills off even more harmful microbes but also adds a chemical to your water source.

 Next, the water travels through the city’s piping system to be delivered to sinks in places like homes, office buildings, public water fountains and restaurants.
 Here’s where things can go wrong.
 Water can actually pick up contaminants such as lead and copper during this process, depending on the material used to build the pipes, their age, and their maintenance.
 So it’s possible that you and your neighbor, who get the same local water, could actually end up with completely different contaminants in your water based on your pipes.

 Lead is likely the most dangerous substance in terms of health risks.
 Research after Flint’s water crisis showed it could lead to irreversible intellectual and behavioral issues in children as well as heart and kidney disease in adults.
 Dr. Link adds that lead can also cause neurological problems and hypertension.

 If you’re a pregnant woman, it’s especially important you use a water filter, Dr. Link says.

 “We know that babies are born with hundreds of chemicals in their systems.
 By drinking filtered water, the mom is decreasing this exposure to her baby,” she says.